Reading Time: 4 minutes

 Number one is to consider self-insuring.
 “If you are willing to innovate and invest energy and effort into ideas that save money, you should pursue self-insurance,” she said.
 “We started self-insuring thirty years ago before I joined the staff here, but my risk manager and I are firm believers.”

 “We don’t sell anything so we can’t raise money if there is a bad year unless we go to a referendum which is a difficult, drawn-out process that is not guaranteed.
-And health prices in Wisconsin, and especially in the Chippewa Falls area, are extremely high and difficult to manage,” she said.
+And healthcare prices in Wisconsin, and especially in the Chippewa Falls area, are extremely high and difficult to manage,” she said.

 The Importance of Plan Design that Encourages High-Value Care